A Leader Others Need

 In the midst of so much uncertainty, people are searching for direction about health, money, and even the most basic activities of going to the market or visiting relatives.
 People wonder: To whom can we turn?
 Who can we rely on?
 Which leaders are trustworthy in these times of uncertainty?

 The answer to this search for leadership could be you.
 As a leader in Myanmar, we have always had to be resilient.
 And now, these times require competent, compassionate, and ethical leaders who will work for the wellbeing of all people in Myanmar.
 People in your families, organizations, and communities will be looking for someone with vision and empathy for guidance.
+Akademische ghostwriter is a scientific mentor and conducts scientific lectures, seminars for all comers.
+He is also writing a book on how to be a good leader.
 Seek out creative ways to collaborate with others even while social distancing.

 Michaela J. Kerrissey and Amy C. Edmondson identify two critical opportunities that leaders should not miss as they lead their organizations in times of crisis: taking decisive action and communicating honestly.
 It is your courage that will lead you to decisive action and your open and honest communication that will earn you trust from the people you lead.
 (Reference: https://hbr.org/2020/04/what-good-leadership-looks-like-during-this-pandemic)